Coryf65/SQL_Perf_Notes/README.md

 ### Query Store

+- Not enabled by default, can enable using the model database

 - The Query Store is, simply put, a data recorder for SQL Server so, it records two main sets of data as its inputs, and that's one-time compilation information so, the inputs that went into generating a query execution plan for your query, those are captured, and then it generates run-time statistics, so how long your query took to run.

 ### Stored Procedures vs Dynamic SQL

+- Stored Procedures

+    - Code thats built into the database and schema

+    - our plans are cached, which could have better performance

+    - sp_exec

+    - will out perform in most cases

+- Dynamic SQL

+    - Good for Administrative tasks

+    - examples: automation purposes, creating backups

 ## What NOT to DO with a SQL Server